Renewing a standard SSL Certificate

 There are a few important things you should note about renewing an SSL certificate before continuing with this document.

-All standard DNSimple SSL certificates, including renewals, are valid for one year (397 days maximum) from their issue date.
 Sixty days before the certificate expires, you will begin receiving renewal notices.

 We encourage you to plan the renewal of your certificate to occur at least one week before the expiration to avoid downtime or issues caused by possible renewal delays.